xant1986/MonitoringAgent/README.md

 Application Installer:

 This Agent uses the Visual Studio installer.
-It will install the Agent by default to C:\Program Files\wcpSoft\M2.
+It will install the Agent by default to C:\Program Files\wcpSoft\MonitoringAgent.
 This can be changed during setup.
 The agent is also by default set to Automatic startup and runs under the local system account.

 Configuration and Data files: